wsaada19/CommunityQuests/README.md

 Under the ServerQuests section quests can be created, the field (the example below uses TestQuest), must be unique.

-Here is an example of a quest where everyone needs to kill a combined 100 zombies, pigs and zombie pigmen to complete.
+Here is an example of a quest where everyone on the server must work together to kill a combined 100 zombies, pigs and zombie pigmen to finish the quest.
 ```yaml
 ServerQuests:
   TestQuest: # this value can be anything but it must be unique